numinousmuses/numinousmuses/README.md

 - 👀 I’m interested in anything robotics, AI, and science
 - 🌱 I’m currently learning computational chemistry/biology
 - 💞️ I’m looking to collaborate on anything deep learning, robotics, or applied CS!
 Feel to check out my kaggle.
-- 📫 How to reach me: email numinousmuses@gmail.com
+- 📫 How to reach me: numinousmuses@gmail.com

 <!---
 numinousmuses/numinousmuses is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.